Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 • the Ombudsperson does not have the statutorily granted ability to maintain information as privileged, so communications with the Ombudsperson are subject to disclosure in legal proceedings.

-Clery Act Reporting: Pursuant to the Clery Act, Dartmouth includes statistics about Clery Act crimes in its daily crime log and Annual Security Report and provides those statistics to the United States Department of Education; in all these instances, the information is reported in a manner that does not include personally identifying information about persons involved in an incident.
+Clery Act Reporting: Pursuant to the Clery Act, Dartmouth includes statistics about Clery-defined crimes in its daily crime log and Annual Security Report and provides those statistics to the United States Department of Education; in all these instances, the information is reported in a manner that does not include personally identifying information about persons involved in an incident.
 Dartmouth also reports aggregate numbers of incidents (with no detail or personally identifying information) disclosed to Confidential Resources.
 Dartmouth will also issue a timely warning to the community for reports of Clery-defined conduct that may constitute a serious and ongoing threat, as outlined in the Annual Security Report.

 III.
 To Whom This Policy Applies